nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **UseCase ID: UC03**

-**Use Case: Rename description**
+**Use Case: Rename tag**

 **MSS**

-1. User requests to rename the description of a tagged file.
+1. User requests to rename the tag of a tagged file.
-2. HelloFile replaces the description of the file with the new description.
+2. HelloFile replaces the tag of the file with the new tag.

     Use case ends.

 **Extensions**

 * 2a.
-HelloFile failed to recognize the description.
+HelloFile failed to recognize the tag.

 	* 2a1.
-HelloFile prompts that description does not exist.
+HelloFile prompts that tag does not exist.

     	Use case resumes from step 1

 * 2b.
-HelloFile failed to recognize the new description input.
+HelloFile failed to recognize the new tag input.

     * 2b1.
-HelloFile prompts that the new description is invalid.
+HelloFile prompts that the new tag is invalid.

         Use case resumes from step 1.

 * 2c.
-HelloFile detects a duplicate description name.
+HelloFile detects a duplicate tag name.

 	* 2c1.
-HelloFile prompts the user for another description name.
+HelloFile prompts the user for another tag name.

         Use case resumes from step 1.